Rajiv-Dias/Portofolio_Rajiv/Tableau_Project/1. HR- Dashboard Project/README.md

 ### Workforce Distribution
 - Which departments have the largest workforce?
-- How are employees distributed across different locations?
+- How are employees distributed across locations?
-- What is the gender distribution across the organization?
+- What is the gender distribution within the organization?

 ### Demographics Analysis
 - How are employees distributed across age groups?